 - Includes features to help you keep track of resource availability

-- Might seem complex when you first use it
+- It might seem complex when you first use it

 - You need to ‘clear’ notifications, which seems like an unnecessary step

-Clickup offers five tiers: Free Forever, Unlimited, Business, Business Plus, and Enterprise.
-Unlimited starts at $5 per user monthly (billed annually).
+ClickUp offers five tiers: Free Forever, Unlimited, Business, Business Plus, and Enterprise.
+As of January 2023, Unlimited starts at $5 per user monthly (billed annually).

-Unlike most project management tools like ClickUp and Asana, Toggl Plan doesn’t put a huge emphasis on offering a variety of views.
+Unlike most project management tools like ClickUp and Asana, Toggl Plan doesn’t emphasize offering a variety of views.
 Instead, Toggl Plan keeps things really simple with two ways to visualize work: timeline view (Gantt chart) and board view (similar to a Kanban board).
 To organize tasks, you can sort them according to Team or Plan.
 As you might guess, you use ‘teams’ to organize the people in your workspace, and you use ‘plans’ to organize your tasks however you see fit (such as by client or by project).

 Pros of using Toggl Plan for your project management calendar: